Breda: Buses

 The more luxurious intercity buses, called 'Brabantliner' connect Breda with both Gorinchem (402) and Utrecht (400 & 401).
 These lines are a compensation for the lack of direct train connection between the cities.

-There was also a Zeelanddic busline (19) which connected Hulst (Zeelandic Flanders) and Breda via Antwerp, Belgium.
+There was also a Zeelandic busline (19) which connected Hulst (Zeelandic Flanders) and Breda via Antwerp, Belgium.
 The line was operated by Connexxion and in the past by the Belgian De Lijn.
 After 71 years the line was canceled in 2024.

 International buses are operated by several providers.
 From the international bus stop at the Breda railway station, multiple options are possible.

 Low-cost intercity bus service FlixBus provides a regular timetable to Bercy, Seine via Antwerp or Gent-Dampoort.
 In addition, two routes to the Romanian capital Bucharest.
 Either via Antwerp – Maastricht – Aachen or via Eindhoven – Düsseldorf to Cologne/Bonn Airport station – Frankfurt am Main Hbf to Passau, with the final station Autogara Militari.
 The company also offers a tree times a week services to Brussels-North railway station from the Breda-Prinsenbeek international bus stop.

 The BlaBlaCar bus provides an (almost) daily timetable between Breda – Utrecht – Amsterdam – Schiphol and Sloterdijk in the early morning.
 In addition, BlaBlaCar bus provides an international timetable to Antwerp – Brussels, Center – Brussels-South railway station – Paris, Gare de Paris Bercy with the final station at Paris, Charles de Gaulle Airport.

 Flibco offers an airport shuttle service from Breda to Brussel, Zaventem Airport and Paris, Charles de Gaulle Airport.